machinekoder/pickit-docs/docs/faq/general/how-to-cluster-based-on-the-contours.rst

 Touching circles
 ----------------

-An other example is when 2 circular object are touching, shown in the image below.
+Another example is when two circular object are touching, shown in the image below.
-Also here the surfaces are on the same level, so they can't be clustered apart.
+Also here the surfaces are at the same level, so they can't be clustered apart.
 Fitting one circle on the whole cluster doesn't make sense and leads to bad results.

 .. image:: /assets/images/faq/circles-bad.png

-If cluster contours is applied on this case, actually 4 smaller clusters are obtained.
+If contour clustering is applied on this case, four smaller clusters are obtained.
-The contours of the 2 holes are clustered apart.
+The contours of the two holes are clustered apart, and also the outer contour is split in two.
-And also the outer contours are clustered apart by using the concave angles present in this contour.
-In the image below 2 circles are calculated on the 2 outer contours.
+In the image below, two circles are fit on the two outer contours.
 Note that similar results can be obtained by fitting circles on the holes.
-In this case they are filtered out by using the filtering settings of Pickit Flex.
+In this case they are filtered out by using the filtering settings of Pickit :ref:`Flex`.

 .. image:: /assets/images/faq/circles-good.png